jahaltom/COVID-19-Quantification/README.md

 ## Snakefiles and filters
-* SRA_Data: This code takes in run_accession IDs from the sequencing read archive(place in RAids.txt) and will quantify the expression on Human transcriptome as well as SARs and Human EB genes.
+* SRA_Data: This code takes in run_accession IDs from the sequencing read archive(place in RAids.txt) and will quantify the expression on Human and SARs transcriptome.
 Outputs TPM and counts.

 * SRA_Data_Filter:This takes output from Snakefile(results_TPM_gene.tsv and results_Count_gene.tsv) and separates TPM and counts by study.
 Additionaly, the TPM is filtered by removing those protein coding and EB genes where the median < 1, and then removes EB genes where median TPM is less than that of the median of all lncRNA genes.
 A file called "List" that contans the study_accession IDs and their corrisponding run_accession IDs is alos needed.

-* Mason_Data: Takes bam files from Mason Covid study and converts to fastq, then it will quantify the expression on Human transcriptome as well as SARs and Human EB genes.
+* Mason_Data: Takes bam files from Mason Covid study and converts to fastq, then it will quantify the expression on Human and SARs transcriptome.
 Outputs TPM and counts.

 * Mason_Data_Filter: This takes output from Mason Data(results_TPM_gene.tsv) and filters teh TPM by removing those protein coding and EB genes where the median < 1, and then removes EB genes where median TPM is less than that of the median of all lncRNA genes.